Best Practices for Order Sync

 Mapping Logic

 All complex logic for determining the field values on the order in NetSuite must be handled in NetSuite using a formula field, script, or some other automation.
-NetSuite Connector works best when mappings are relatively simple.
+NetSuite Connector works best with simple mappings.
 NetSuite Connector either directly syncs data from the storefront to a field in NetSuite, or uses a simple translation mapping to produce a NetSuite field output.
-Constructing complex mapping logic directly in NetSuite Connector complicates troubleshooting, makes issues unclear, and renders some mappings only editable at the backend, which then requires you to rely on support for editing or even viewing your mapping.
+Creating complex mapping logic in NetSuite Connector makes troubleshooting harder, and you might need support to edit or view your mappings.
 Keeping complex logic in NetSuite allows you to have full control and visibility into such logic.
-If an unexpected value is written to a field on the order in NetSuite, determining where the unexpected data came from is greatly simplified.
+If an unexpected value appears in a NetSuite order field, it's easier to figure out where it came from if the logic is in NetSuite.

 Order Items